Max Muncy Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.
+- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.77 team ERA ranks third across all league pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks third among all MLB pitching staffs.

-- The Guardians surrender the second-fewest home runs in baseball (129 total, one per game).
+- Guardians pitchers combine to give up the first-fewest home runs in baseball (129 total, one per game).

-- In his most recent outing on Friday against the Detroit Tigers, the righty threw six innings, giving up one earned run while surrendering five hits.
+- The right-hander last appeared on Friday against the Detroit Tigers, when he tossed five innings, allowing three earned runs while giving up six hits.

-- In 31 games this season, the 25-year-old has amassed an ERA of 3.24, with 6.2 strikeouts per nine innings.
-Opponents are hitting .240 against him.
+- The 24-year-old has put up an ERA of 3.02, with 9.5 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.